OpenBfS/imis-iam/docker/README.md

 docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d
 ```

+The configuration assumes a TLS endpoint is operated in front of the
+Compose stack, if used for production.

 ## Keycloak

 The Keycloak admin UI can then be reached under http://localhost:48080/admin.